Inkjin Tattoo Guides

 What colour butterfly tattoo should I get?

-Each colour carries distinct symbolism.
-Blue butterflies represent joy and good luck.
-Red symbolises passion and romance.
-Yellow suggests happiness and optimism.
-Black butterflies can signify mourning, mystery, or rebirth through darkness.
-A monarch with orange and black markings represents endurance and migration.
-Choose the colour that resonates with your personal story.
+Every colour tells a different story.
+Blue butterflies carry associations with joy and good luck.
+Red means passion, romance.
+Yellow leans toward happiness and optimism.
+Black can signify mourning, mystery, or rebirth through darkness.
+A monarch's orange-and-black markings speak to endurance and migration.
+Pick the colour that matches the feeling you want to carry on your skin.

 Where is the best placement for a butterfly tattoo?